temporalio/documentation/docs/typescript/clients.md

 ## Start a Workflow Execution

-Once you have a Workflow Client, you can schedule the start of a workflow with `client.start`, specifying its `workflowId`, `taskQueue` and `args` and returning a Workflow Handle (see below) immediately once the Server acknowledges receipt.
+When you have a Workflow Client, you can schedule the start of a workflow with `client.start`, specifying `workflowId`, `taskQueue`, and `args` and returning a Workflow Handle (see below) immediately after the Server acknowledges receipt.

 ```ts
 // // STEP ONE: client.start